 - As a simple personal wiki software for taking notes

 So many wiki tools are available.
 Discussions on social forums like Reddit and Quora are never-ending.
 We have read many of them and found some of the best options.
 Some are free and open source wiki software, and some are premium wikis.

 As the name suggests, you have to pay to get these wiki software.
 They simply self-hosted software (you need to hosting separately) or You can get hosted wiki software as a service (SAAS).
 The best about getting a premium tool is that you get dedicated support and it’s much better than merely relying on community support.

-Helpie Wiki is a WordPress wiki software meaning it is a wiki plugin which gives wiki features to the WordPress CMS.
+Helpie Wiki is a WordPress wiki software meaning it is a wiki plugin which adds wiki features to the WordPress CMS.
 WordPress environment is extremely flexible and extending WordPress functions is easy, and thousands of plugins and themes are available.
 Helpie Wiki is the only wiki plugin for WordPress with which you can create a fully collaborative environment.

 Helpie – Wiki features

 - Access Restriction and Publishing capabilities: you can decide who gets to view, write, edit, moderate and publish content.
 You can control it at global, topic, article levels.
 We now call it Dynamic Capabilities.
 It’s awesome.
 Learn More.

 - Revision system with an unlimited number of revisions